Bicycle Accident Attorney in Boston

 Proving fault in a bicycle accident case in Boston typically involves gathering extensive evidence.
 Photographs from the accident scene, traffic camera footage, and eyewitness testimonies can play critical roles.
 A cyclist's account coupled with a police report detailing how the accident occurred are vital pieces in establishing liability.

-Additionally, expert testimonies, such as accident reconstruction specialists, can provide insight into the dynamics of the collision, supporting your claim.
-At Crowe & Harris, LLP, we leverage our vast network and experience to gather compelling evidence, effectively challenging the motorist's version of events and underscoring their responsibility in the incident.
+Additionally, expert testimonies, such as accident reconstruction professionals, can provide insight into the dynamics of the collision, supporting your claim.
+At Crowe & Harris, LLP, we leverage our broad network and experience to gather compelling evidence, effectively challenging the motorist's version of events and underscoring their responsibility in the incident.

 What Types of Damages Can I Recover After a Bicycle Accident?